odinuv/web/slides/database-tech/slides.md

 - The most basic -- ISAM (Index Sequential Access Method):
     - Index files, Data files:
         - Like a contact directory (address book, phone book);
-        - Speedup read, slow down writes.
+        - Speedup reads, slow down writes.
     - Different implementations -- hash tables, trees.
-- Index should be created on:
+- An index should be created on:
     - Keys (usually done automatically)
     - Columns used in JOINs (should be foreign keys)
     - Columns used often in `WHERE` clauses (should be keys)
-- Do not create index on all columns!
+- Do not create indexes on all columns!
 </section>

 <section markdown='1'>